Physical Therapist Assistant - Associate in Applied Science Degree

 • The Program Director will contact the appropriate college personnel to seek resolution of the complaint.

 • A written response will be provided from the appropriate college personnel to the person filing the complaint with a timeline that is dependent on the nature of the complaint.

 • A copy of all complaints will be kept in a secure location in the Program Director’s office.

-If a stakeholder wishes to speak with someone other than the PTA Program Director, complaints can be directed to the Academic Chair of the PTA Program.
+If a stakeholder wishes to speak with someone other than the PTA Program Director, complaints can be directed to the AVP/Dean of the program.